Why is exploration important / valuable? And how can students pursue multiple interests while at MIT? Consider these points of reference…

 - While the experiment gives students more flexibility regarding the GIRs, all students will still need to pass all 6 required science core subjects.
 The experiment gives students the ability to modify the pacing of the GIRs and to remove some of the grade-related pressure, but it does not make the GIRs easier or less important.

 - Added flexibility in the first-year will also enable students to spend more time exploring fields of interest and could lead to more (or better) UROPs, project classes, and theses later on in their undergraduate experience.
 These types of experiences truly bring “mens et manus” to life and are often the most rigorous and informative experiences students have.
 Exploring majors earlier has the potential to lead to more satisfaction and more energy to pursue challenging projects.

 What are the potential benefits to students?

-- Far less pressure to take 3-4 GIRs in the first semester: SME GIRs can still be P/NR later, so students could use the time in the fall to explore.
+- Less pressure to take 3-4 GIRs in the first semester: Science core GIRs can still be P/NR later, so students could use the time in the fall to explore.